Real-time 3D-aware Portrait Editing from a Single Image: Method

 {\textbf{Inference}}.
-For inference, users can provide a single portrait image and choose prompts used during our training.
+For inference, users can provide a single 2D portrait image and choose an image prompt or text prompt.
 Our model is able to generate the edited 3D NeRF along with photorealistic view synthesis.

 {\textbf{Customized Prompts Adaptation}}.
-To accommodate customized styles provided by users, we propose a method to adapt our pretrained encoder to novel prompts.
+To accommodate customized styles provided by users, we propose a method to adapt our pretrained encoder to user-defined styles.
 We increase the tuning efficiency by optimizing only $\mathrm{E}_{p}(\cdot)$ and the normalization layers in $\mathrm{E}_{t}(\cdot)$ with the same learning objective Eq.~\ref{eq:loss}.
 This method allows us to limit the training data to only 10 image pairs and the learning time to 5 minutes on a single GPU.